greenlight-coop/infrastructure/terraform/kind/README.md

 Check that the default Kafka Knative Eventing broker was created successfully.
 It may be in a failed state due to being created prior to full configuration of Eventing resources.
 If this is the case, delete the project and the broker will be recreated.

-Build the remainder of the Terraform resources:

-    terraform apply -auto-approve

 Configure a webhook for the [greenlight-coop GitHub organization](https://github.com/organizations/greenlight-coop/settings/hooks/new)
 * Create the new GitHub webhook at the greenlight-coop organization level with the following settings:
     * Payload URL: https://argocd.apps-home.greenlightcoop.dev/api/webhook